How Ashley Tisdale Manages Inbox Zero And A Two-Year-Old

 What’s the last thing you do before you go to bed?
 The last thing I do before bed is watch some TV to unwind and relax.
 It helps me let go of any stress from the day.

 Power nap or power workout?
 I definitely prefer a power workout over a power nap.
-It's energizing and empowering, and there's nothing like pushing yourself physically to boost your mood.
+It's energising and empowering, and there's nothing like pushing yourself physically to boost your mood.

 Early bird or night owl?
 I'm definitely an early bird!
 I love waking up with a fresh mind and getting a head start on my day.
 I find that I'm most productive in the morning, which gives me more time to relax in the evenings.